April 21, 2021

 The heart pumps blood filled with oxygen and nutrients to the whole body.
 Arteries carry blood from the heart toward the body parts.
 Veins carry oxygen-poor blood from the body back to the heart.
 The squeezing of leg muscles pumps blood back to the heart from the lower body.
 Veins have valves that act as one-way flaps.
 These valves prevent the blood from flowing backward as it moves up the legs.
 If the one-way valves become weak, blood can leak back into the vein and collect there.
 This problem is called venous insufficiency.
 Pooled blood enlarges the vein and it becomes varicose.

-Varicose veins are enlarged veins that have become distended or swollen and the valves which move blood to the heart cannot close properly and start to leak.
+Varicose veins are enlarged veins that have become distended or swollen and the valves that move blood to the heart cannot close properly and start to leak.
 Blood that should be pushed back to the heart leaks downward, pooling in the lower extremities of the body and causing the veins to bulge.
-People who sit or stand in one position for long periods of time, sit with their legs crossed, or who do not exercise are prone to varicose veins.
+People who sit or stand in one position for long periods of time or who do not exercise are prone to varicose veins.

 Varicose vein symptoms